guagliardod/engl3814_recipes/docs/spices.md

 # How to find a spice

 This short section will show you how to find any spices that you may need.
+Once you have opened the door there is no need to keep closing it, it will be more convenient if you keep it open.
+This section is meant not to be used on its own but together with another recipe that requires spices from the pantry.

 ## Requirements